sudo-sturbia/xenigma/config.md

 `xenigma` reads configurations from ~/.config/xenigma/xenigma.conf, which is a JSON representation of a machine.

-A machine can be generated and written to ~/.config/xenigma/xenigma.conf using `-gen-w` flag, for example, `xenigma -gen-w 3 Hello!` generates a 3-rotor machine, writes it to xenigma.conf, and uses it to encrypt "Hello!".

 See [test data](test-data) for examples of machines.
 Below is an explaination of each component and how to configure it using JSON.